-They were seldom seen in fleets of more than two, and mostly found favour amongst those contractors who did a lot of utility and site development work.
+It was seldom seen in fleets of more than two, and mostly found favour amongst those contractors who did a lot of utility and site development work.

 Production of the model 161 was shifted from the United States to Italy in the late 1980s in an attempt to make the type more accessible and cheaper for European buyers (who usually had to pay duty for machinery imported from the USA).